-The transactions for restricted stock and restricted share units for the three months ended December 31, 2018 were as follows:
+The transactions for restricted shares and restricted share units for thenine months ended June 30, 2019 were as follows:

-Shares /Units ave Gran ghted- erage nt-date Value Non-vested at September 30, 2018 554,233 \$ 55.71 Granted 262,200 42.21 Vested (174,539) 58.30 Expired or forfeited (18,843) 45.45 Non-vested at December 31, 2018 623,051 \$ 49.62
+Shares /Units Weighted- average Grant-date Fair Value

+Non-vested at September 30, 2018 554,233 \$ 55.71

+Granted 262,200 42.21

+Vested (180,256) 57.94

+Expired or forfeited (19,601) 45.97

+Non-vested at June 30, 2019 616,576 \$ 49.63

-As of December 31, 2018, the total unrecognized compensation cost related to unvested restricted stock was \$12,535 and is expected to be recognized over a weighted average period of 2.4 years.
+As of June 30, 2019, the total unrecognized compensation cost related to unvested restricted stock was\$8,854 and is expected to be recognized over a weighted average period of 2.1 years.

-The Company maintains the 1994 Director Fee Plan and the Amended and Restated 2014 Director Fee Plan (collectively, the "Director Fee Plans").
-Additionally, on November 15, 2018, the Board approved the 2019 Director Fee Plan, subject to approval by the Company's shareholders at the 2019 Annual Meeting of Shareholders.
-There will be no further fees or share-based awards granted under the 1994 Director Fee Plan.
-Under the Amended and Restated 2014 Director Fee Plan, non-employee directors (except for the Chairman of the Board) each receive, as an annual retainer fee for fiscal 2019, either cash or shares of the Company's Class A Common Stock with a value equal to \$85.
-The annual retainer fee for fiscal 2019 paid to a non-employee Chairman of the Board is \$185.
+The Company maintains the 2019 Director Fee Plan, the Amended and Restated 2014 Director Fee Plan and the 1994 Director Fee Plan (collectively, the "Director Fee Plans").
+The 2019 Director Fee Plan was approved by the Company's shareholders at the 2019 Annual Meeting of Shareholders on February 21, 2019.
+There will be no further fees or share-based awards granted under the Amended and Restated 2014 Director Fee Plan and the 1994 Director Fee Plan.
+Under the 2019 Director Fee Plan, non-employee directors (except for the Chairman of the Board) each receive, as an annual retainer fee for fiscal 2019, either cash or shares of the Company's Class A Common Stock with a value equal to \$85.
+The annual retainer fee for fiscal 2019 paid to the non-employee Chairman of the Board is \$185.
 Where the annual retainer fee is provided in shares, each director may elect to be paid these shares on a current basis or have such shares credited to a deferred stock account as phantom stock, with such shares to be paid to the director subsequent to leaving the Board.
-If the shareholders approve of the 2019 Director Fee Plan, no further grants will be made under the 2014 Director Fee Plan and any shares reserved for issuance under the 2014 Director Fee Plan would no longer be available for future awards.
-The total number of shares of stock which may be issued under the 2019 Director Fee Plan or credited to a deferred stock compensation account for subsequent issuance is 150,000 shares of Common Stock (subject to adjustment upon certain events such as stock dividends or stock splits).
+The total number of shares of stock that have been authorized to be issued under the 2019 Director Fee Plan or credited to a deferred stock compensation account for subsequent issuance is 150,000 shares of Common Stock (subject to adjustment upon certain events such as stock dividends or stock splits).
 The value of deferred shares is recorded in other liabilities.
-A total of 22,807 shares had been deferred under the Director Fee Plans as of December 31, 2018.
+A total of 25,583 shares had been deferred under the Director Fee Plans as of June 30, 2019.
 Additionally, non-employee directors each receive an annual stock-based grant (non-statutory stock options, stock appreciation rights and/or restricted shares or units) with a value of \$125 for fiscal 2019.
-A total of 22,300 stock options have been granted under the Director Fee Plans.
-At December 31, 2018, there were no options outstanding.
-Additionally, 173,229 shares of restricted stock have been granted under the Director Fee Plans, 70,079 of which were issued under the Amended and Restated 2014 Director Fee Plan.
-20,940 shares of restricted stock are unvested at December 31, 2018.
-A total of 150,000 shares have been authorized to be issued under the Amended and Restated 2014 Director Fee Plan.
+196,266 restricted shares and restricted share units have been granted under the Director Fee Plans, 23,037 of which were issued under the 2019 Director Fee Plan.
+34,542 restricted shares and restricted share units are unvested atlune 30, 2019.